NativeScript/docs-v7/docs/ui/rich-components.md

 [{% nativescript %}[Documentation](http://docs.telerik.com/devtools/nativescript-ui/Controls/NativeScript/ListView/overview){% endnativescript %}{% angular %}[Documentation](http://docs.telerik.com/devtools/nativescript-ui/Controls/Angular/ListView/overview){% endangular %}] [{% nativescript %}[Sample Code](https://github.com/telerik/nativescript-ui-samples/tree/release/sdk/app/listview){% endnativescript %}{% angular %}[Sample Code](https://github.com/telerik/nativescript-ui-samples-angular/tree/release/sdkAngular/app/listview){% endangular %}]

+> NOTE: The professional ListView component is different from the ListView built in to the [core NativeScript modules](https://docs.nativescript.org/ui/list-view).
+Use the professional ListView if you need to take advantage of the advanced functionality listed below.

 The ListView component (known as RadListView in code) is a virtualizing list component that provides the most needed features associated with scenarios where a list of items is used.
 Features include:

 * Pull to refresh;